Cal Raleigh Player Props: Mariners vs. White Sox

 White Sox Pitching Rankings

-- The White Sox's 4.57 team ERA ranks 23rd among all league pitching staffs.
+- The White Sox have a 4.55 team ERA that ranks 23rd across all league pitching staffs.

-- White Sox pitchers combine to allow the second-most home runs in baseball (97 total, 1.4 per game).
+- White Sox pitchers combine to surrender the second-most home runs in baseball (98 total, 1.4 per game).

-- Kopech makes the start for the White Sox, his 14th of the season.
-He is 3-5 with a 4.03 ERA and 85 strikeouts in 73 2/3 innings pitched.
+- Giolito makes the start for the White Sox, his 15th of the season.
+He is 5-4 with a 3.54 ERA and 84 strikeouts through 81 1/3 innings pitched.

-- In his most recent time out on Saturday, the righty went five scoreless innings against the Miami Marlins while surrendering five hits.
+- In his last time out on Sunday against the Miami Marlins, the right-hander threw seven innings, allowing one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.